General Information

 ROOM AND BOARD: The full room and board charges for the semester remain due and payable for any semester the student occupies a residence hall room.
 The charges remain due regardless of the date or reason for withdrawal.
 There are no pro-rata refunds of room and board charges.

-ACTIVITY FEE: The full activity fee charge for the semester remains due and payable for any semester the student attends classes, regardless of the date or reason for withdrawal.
+HEALTH & WELLNESS AND ACTIVITY FEES: The full Health & Wellness and activity fee charges for the semester remains due and payable for any semester the student attends classes, regardless of the date or reason for withdrawal.

 Special Fees and Deposits